 The Court will, in particular, consider the following:

 - Did the party with the most to lose understand the nature of the prenuptial agreement?

-- Did he/she have independent legal advice?
+- Did both parties have independent legal advice?

-- Was he/she under pressure to sign?
+- Was either party under pressure to sign the agreement?

 - Was there full financial disclosure?

 - Would an injustice be done if the prenuptial agreement were upheld?

 It is therefore crucial to ensure that you are aware of your rights and the full circumstances of your situation at the time of preparing and signing the prenuptial agreement.
 Our lawyers at Yeo Law are experienced in all aspects of prenuptial agreements.
 Call us at 62203400 or request a call using our online form for unbiased and indepth advice if you are considering a prenuptial agreement or if you have any doubts with regard to the prenuptial agreement your intended spouse has prepared.